theporpoise/theporpoise.github.io/index.md

 This website is a selection of things I've made as a way to get to know me better.
 If you want to see more of how the sausage is made, I suggest you head over to my Github @theporpoise.
 Expect a bit of philosophy dropped in here and there to provide context.

 ### Status
-I used to be interested in the things I could buy.
-Now I'm interestd in the things I can make.
-The transition from an american consumer to a responsible creator has taken a lot of interesting turns and been an amazing journey.
-I love to make things and think about how they could be made better.
+I'm interestd in the things I can make and learning how to make things.
+The journey from an american consumer to a responsible creator has been a worthwhile endeavor - one I am fortunate to pursue for the rest of my life.
 If you have a product, a vision, or a dream I'd love to be a contributor.

 ### Current Interests
 VR and distributed marketplaces.

-### Shoutouts - People and Projects worth looking
+### Shoutouts
 * @nickyspitz I  love your stats.
 Expect this page to look like your page soon :-)
 * [IPFS](https://ipfs.io/)
 * [UPORT](https://angel.co/uport/jobs)